Edit

 TCP reset packets (RST)

-When a TCP connection is terminated due to an idle timeout, the Azure Firewall sends a TCP reset packet (RST) to both the client and server.
+When Azure Firewall terminates a TCP connection due to an idle timeout, it sends a TCP reset packet (RST) to both the client and server.
 This packet notifies both parties that the connection closed.
 The behavior of TCP reset packets differs for north-south and east-west traffic.

-- North-south traffic: The Azure Firewall notifies both the client and server when an idle timeout occurs by sending a TCP reset packet (RST).
+• North-south traffic: Azure Firewall notifies both the client and server when an idle timeout occurs by sending a TCP reset packet (RST).

-- East-west traffic: Azure Firewall doesn't send a reset packet (RST) when an idle timeout occurs.
-This behavior can cause unexpected issues in applications.
+• East-west traffic: Azure Firewall doesn't send a reset packet (RST) when an idle timeout occurs.
+This behavior can cause unexpected problems in applications.
 Configure a keep-alive mechanism within your application to keep long-running sessions active and prevent disruptions during scale-in, maintenance, or autorecovery events.

-Certain applications, such as traditional SAP GUI and SAP Remote Function Call (RFC)-based applications, are sensitive to session resets and can experience connectivity issues when sessions are terminated unexpectedly.
-To avoid these issues, you can implement a retry logic in your application to handle session resets gracefully.
+Certain applications, such as traditional SAP GUI and SAP Remote Function Call (RFC)-based applications, are sensitive to session resets and can experience connectivity problems when sessions terminate unexpectedly.
+To avoid these problems, implement retry logic in your application to handle session resets gracefully.
 This mechanism should include logic to re-establish connections and resume operations seamlessly.

 Note